-- Convention on the Elimination of All Forms of Discrimination against Women - Conventions on the Rights of the Child
+- International Covenant on Economic, Social and Cultural Rights - Convention on the Elimination of All Forms of Discrimination against Women - Conventions on the Rights of the Child - Convention relating to the Status of Refugees

 Human Development Index (HDI) is a composite index that measures the level of well-being in 177 nations in the world.
 It uses factors such as poverty, literacy, life-expectancy, education, gross domestic product, and purchasing power parity to assess the average achievements in each nation.
 It has been used in the United Nation's Human Development Report since 1993.